Tahamallick/ImgBoost/README.md

 ## Features
 - **Sequential Augmentation**: Processes images one by one.
-- **Parallel Augmentation**: Leverages multiprocessing for faster augmentation.
+- **Parallel Augmentation**: Leverages multiprocessing and threading for faster augmentation and I/O-bound tasks.
-- **Threaded Augmentation**: Utilizes threading for I/O-bound tasks.
 - **Performance Comparison**: Evaluates the time taken by each approach.

 ---